alan-turing-institute/HonestCyberEval/crs/README.md

     - `sudo mv  yq  /bin`
 - run `make up` to start LiteLLM proxy (port 8081 on host), cAPI (scoring server API, port 8080 on host), and `dind` (Docker-in-Docker).
-  - if you get an error regarding the "docker.sock" file you might need to run `sudo chmod 777 /var/run/docker.sock`
 - _Note_: challenge images are handled by the `load-cp-images` container and are placed into the `dind` cache (`dind_cache`).
   - if you want to run Docker commands inside the `dind` container, uncomment the port bindings for `dind`